 Pro-retinol is a form of vitamin A that is suitable for topical application to the skin.
 Products containing pro-retinol are designed to help address age-related skin issues, and with regular application will work to improve your skin in the following ways:

 Pro-retinol can increase the turnover of skin cells to smooth the look of laughter lines and wrinkles – what we most commonly associate as the biggest tell-tale sign of ageing.
 As pro-retinol is a gentle ingredient, you’re less likely to experience any side effects, such as peeling or redness, whilst getting the benefits.

 Pro-retinol is intensely hydrating, which helps to increase the production of collagen.
 Collagen helps to plump up your skin with moisture for a smoother complexion.
 Plumper skin looks more youthful and vibrant.

 If you’d like to increase your skin’s resistance against photo-ageing (ageing caused by sun exposure), choose beauty products that contain pro-retinol.
-While it’s not effective enough to replace sunscreen, the sun-protective properties of pro-retinol offer some defence against harmful UV rays.
+While it’s not effective enough to replace a natural SPF 25 mineral sunscreen, the sun-protective properties of pro-retinol offer some defence against harmful UV rays.
 As explained above, pro-retinol retains stability in sunlight, so you continue to benefit from it.

 However, don’t confuse pro-retinol with retinol – as retinol can actually make your skinmore sensitive to the sun.